rcl-ssl/docs/portal/azure-keyvault.md

 - Select all the permissions for the ‘Certificate permissions’ (select all 16).
 Ensure you include the **purge** permission.

-- Select a service principal : search for the Azure Active Directory organizational account that you use to login to the RCL
+- Select a service principal : search for the Azure Active Directory organizational account that you use to login to the RCL portal

 - Click the ‘Select’ button